 - The mortgagor or the child, spouse, or parent of the mortgagor under the contract is not the tenant;

 - The lease or tenancy was the result of an arm's length transaction; and

-- The rent is not substantially less than fair market value for the property or unit, unless reduced by Federal, State, or local subsidy.
+- The rent is not substantially less than fair market value for the property or unit unless reduced by Federal, State, or local subsidy.
 735 ILCS 5/9-121(c).

 Residents of Chicago may be afforded additional protections under the Residential Landlord and Tenant Ordinance (RLTO) and Keep Chicago Renting Ordinance (KCRO).

 A landlord must provide existing tenants written notice of a foreclosure complaint within 7 days of being served.
 Notice must be given to any third party who regularly pays rent on behalf of a tenant.
 Notice of an existing foreclosure action must be given to new tenants.
-If the landlord doesn’t provide this notice the tenant may terminate the rental agreement with a 30 day written notice to the landlord.
+If the landlord doesn’t provide this notice, the tenant may terminate the rental agreement with a 30 day written notice to the landlord.
 A tenant may also recover, in a civil proceeding, $200 in damages and, costs and attorney’s fees.

-Within 7 days of being served a foreclosure notice, an owner or landlord of the premises that is subject to the complaint shall disclose, in writing, to all tenants of the foreclosed premises that a foreclosure action has been filed.
+Within 7 days of being served a foreclosure notice, an owner or landlord of the premises that are subject to the complaint shall disclose, in writing, to all tenants of the foreclosed premises that a foreclosure action has been filed.